Rojar2006/Useless_2.0/README.md

 - Member 2: Rojar - Mar Athanasius College of engineering

 ### Project Description
 When you attempt to open instagram on your android phone, this app prevents access unless the phone is in contant motion.
+People have too much fun sitting with their phones and watching reels, but with this app they should start moving now to keep watching reels.

 ### The Problem (that doesn't exist)
-To prevent the phone being stationery while using Instagram
+To prevent the phone being stationery while using Instagram.

 ### The Solution (that nobody asked for)
 We used an app to monitor if the user opens instagram, if he/she does, they won't be able to access Instagram unless the phone is in constant motion.

 ## Technical Details
 ### Technologies/Components Used
 For Software:
-- Kotlin
-- [Frameworks used]
+- Kotlin (Language used to write the code, along with a bit of Java too)
-- Android
+- Android (Modules used)
-- Android Studio
+- Android Studio (Software used to create and install the app)

 For Hardware:
-- [List main components]
-- [List specifications]
+- Android Phone
-- [List tools required]

 ### Implementation
 For Software:
-# Installation
-[commands]

-# Run
-[commands]
+Installing is done with the help of Android Studio itself, no commands and no external downloads necessary.

 ### Project Documentation
 For Software: